cloudposse/geodesic/.github/ISSUE_TEMPLATE/bug_report.md

 ## Describe the bug
 A clear and concise description of what the bug is.

+## Expected behavior
+A clear and concise description of what you expected to happen.

-## To Reproduce
+## Steps to Reproduce
 Steps to reproduce the behavior:
 1. Go to '...'
 2. Run '....'
 3. Enter '....'
 4. See error

-## Expected behavior
-A clear and concise description of what you expected to happen.

 ## Screenshots
 If applicable, add screenshots or logs to help explain your problem.